MetalPiggy/HumanActivityRecognition/CodeBook.md

----
-title: "Getting and Cleaning Data - Course Project"
+# Getting and Cleaning Data - Course Project - Code Book
-output: html_document
----

 ## Data:
 There are two sets of data, one for training and the other testing.
 They are in their corresponding folder structure.